 Birth weight is an important factor associated with children’s overall health and development.
 Newborns who weigh under five-and-one-half pound at birth are more likely to have serious medical problems and to exhibit developmental delays.
 Drug-exposed newborns often do not exhibit normal development.

 The risk of premature birth (at less than thirty-seven weeks) is higher in drug-exposed newborns.
 Other complications can include an increase in acute medical problems following birth, and extended periods of hospitalization.
 Birth weight under three pounds has been associated with poor physical growth and poor general health status at school age.

 Failure to Thrive (FTT)

 Newborns who were exposed to alcohol and/or drugs may exhibit this disorder, which is characterized by a loss of weight or slowing of weight gain, and a failure to reach development milestones.

 Newborns with prenatal drug exposure may be exposed prenatally or postnatally to infectious and/or sexually transmitted diseases contracted by their mothers.
 The most common infectious diseases seen in newborns are Chlamydia, Syphilis, Gonorrhea, Hepatitis B, HIV, and Aids.

-Within seventy-two hours after birth, many newborns who were exposed prenatally to drugs experience withdrawal symptoms; including tremors and irritability, their skin may be red and dry, they may have a fever, sweating, diarrhea, excessive vomiting, and even seizures, and such newborns may require medication for calming.
-Other newborns exposed to stimulants show a pattern of lethargy during the first few days after birth, are easily over stimulated, and may go from sleep to loud crying within seconds.
+Within seventy-two hours after birth, many newborns who were exposed prenatally to drugs experience withdrawal symptoms including tremors and irritability.
+Their skin may be red and dry, and they may have a fever, sweating, diarrhea, excessive vomiting, and even seizures.
+Such newborns may require medication for calming.
+Other newborns exposed to stimulants show a pattern of lethargy during the first few days after birth.
+They are easily overstimulated and may go from sleep to loud crying within seconds.